 Patient Self-Identification Overview

-This section is designed to familiarize your organization with best practices, from The Joint Commission and other sources, for providing patients the opportunity to be identified as LGBTQ in health records, if they so wish.
-Adding LGBTQ self-identification options to your electronic health record system is a significant step your facility can take to help end LGBTQ health disparities with LGBTQ self-identification options in your electronic health records.
+This section is designed to familiarize an organization with best practices, from The Joint Commission and other sources, for providing patients the opportunity to be identified as LGBTQ in health records, if they so wish.
+Adding LGBTQ self-identification options to an electronic health record system is a significant step a facility can take to help end LGBTQ health disparities with LGBTQ self-identification options in a facility's electronic health records.

 To receive credit in the HEI: